These free cowl knitting patterns reformed my cowl-disliking ways… they could change all your neck-warming knitting!

 Free & Irresistible Cowl Knitting Patterns

-Flurries Cowl: I love the stylish stitch pattern and the button!
+Flurries Cowl: I love the stylish stitch pattern and the buttons!
 I also love that it can be slipped up over the head to be worn as a hood.

 Bandana Cowl: Purl Soho calls this cowl “casually glamorous,” and I must agree.
 I love the bandana shape!

 Eleanor: Isn’t this little cowl darling?
 It’s so petite that it can easily be kept on after the coat is removed, and stylish enough that it can add to an outfit’s sophistication rather than detract from it!